oslabs-beta/Next-Nav/README.md

    ![Launching the Extension](https://i.imgur.com/10qMgfY.gif 'Launching the Extension')
 4. Launch Next.Nav by opening the command palette using (Ctrl+Shift+P in Windows/Linux) or (Command+Shift+P MacOS) and typing `Next.Nav` highlight and press Enter
    ![Opening a Tree](https://i.imgur.com/sVYwqVu.gif 'Opening a Tree')
-5. Select the Import Path icon and input the relative or absolute path of your root App route
+5. Select the Import Path icon and input the relative or absolute path of your root App route (Note: Next.Nav will automatically grab your file structure if it is under the 'src/app' route)

 ### Opening Files